 Spencer Schneider has been riding a skateboard since he was a kid.
-At first, it was something he did for fun, but as he got older Spencer Schneider realized that riding a skateboard was more than just a fun hobby.
-For example, whenever he needed a ride somewhere and nobody was around to drive him, he could always just hop on his skateboard to get anywhere he wanted to go.
-Spencer Schneider liked that idea because living in sunny California, there was so much to do every day, and he did not want to miss anything.
-In fact, the more he used his skateboard to get around places, the more he liked riding it.
-Skateboarding was more than just a mode of transportation to Spencer Schneider, now it was his new passion.
+At first, it was something he did for fun, but as he got older Schneider realized that riding a skateboard was more than just a fun hobby.
+Whenever he needed a ride somewhere and nobody was around to drive him, he could always just hop on his skateboard to get anywhere he wanted to go.
+The more he used his skateboard to get around places, the more he liked riding it.
+Skateboarding was more than just a mode of transportation to Spencer, it was his new passion.

 Like anything else he finds interesting, Spencer Schneider started reading all the books he could find about skateboarding.
 He researched them over and over and then he would watch videos of other skateboarders and study them carefully.
 He would practice their tricks and make sure he was doing them the correct way.
 Everyone knew that if he wasn't at home, he was most likely off practicing.

-Today, the advice that Spencer Schneider has for anyone who is thinking about taking up skateboarding, to definitely go on youtube and watch some of the how-to videos.
+Today, the advice that Spencer Schneider has for anyone who is thinking about taking up skateboarding is to start by watching some of the how-to videos on YouTube.
 There are plenty of skateboarders who post videos to help new skateboarders learn the tricks of the trade.
-Spencer Schneider also says you should not get discouraged.
+Schneider also says you should not get discouraged.
 Keep practicing, and you will most likely be able to learn whatever you are seeking to accomplish.
 Just be sure to be sporting a helmet and safety pads so you don't injure yourself too badly.
 Otherwise, you may end up on Rob Dyrdek's show Ridiculousness.